Motoha Yoshin Ryu

 (Hontai Yoshin Ryu, Takagi Ryu)

-Motoha Yoshin Ryu Jujutsu is a Menkyo Kaiden branch (Ha) of the Hontai Yoshin Ryu, Takagi Ryu tradition dating back to the 1600's, headed by Yasumoto Akiyoshi.
+Motoha Yoshin Ryu Jujutsu is a Menkyo Kaiden branch (Ha) of the Hontai Yoshin Ryu, Takagi Ryu tradition dating back to the 1600's, headed by Yasumoto Akiyoshi Sensei.

-Below you can trace the unbroken line of transmission from the founder Takagi Oriemon Shigetoshi down to Yasumoto Akiyoshi Soke by following the red line.
+Below you can trace the unbroken line of transmission from the founder Takagi Oriemon Shigetoshi down to Yasumoto Akiyoshi Sensei by following the red line.

 The Hontai Yoshin Ryu lineage runs down the center, each name in bold and listed with the relevant number, to highlight where Motoha Yoshin Ryu fits into the bigger picture.